This story was updated at 4:15 p.m.EST, March 7.

-NASA Administrator Mike Griffin told a House Appropriations subcommittee March 5 that the U.S. inventory of plutonium-238 - the radioactive material essential for building long-lasting batteries known to the experts as radioisotope power systems - is running out quickly.
+NASA Administrator Mike Griffin told the House Appropriations subcommittee on March 5 that the U.S. inventory of plutonium-238 - the radioactive material essential for building long-lasting batteries known to the experts as radioisotope power systems - is running out quickly.

 “Looking ahead, plutonium is in short supply,” Griffin told lawmakers during the first of two days of hearings on the U.S. space agency’s 2009 budget request.

 Griffin was asked about the plutonium-238 situation by Rep. Adam Schiff (D-Calif.).
 The Pasadena-area congressman’s district is home to the Jet Propulsion Laboratory - the NASA-funded facility building the space agency’s next nuclear-powered spacecraft, the 2009 Mars ScienceLaboratory, or MSL.

 “After MSL launches, we’re pretty much out of plutonium,” Griffin said.